Skip to content

 Label Description

-URI dct_description_sm
+URI https://opengeometadata.org/ogm-aardvark/#description

 Obligation Suggested

-Multivalued true
+Multivalued True

-Purpose To provide the user with a summary of the resource
+Purpose To provide the user with a summary of the resource.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value "This polygon shapefile represents boundaries of election districts in New York City.
+Example Value "This polygon shapefile represents boundaries of election districts in New York City.
 It was harvested from the NYC Open Data Portal."

 Element Set DCMI